DylanRJohnston/dylanrjohnston.github.io/content/posts/rust-coq-opaque-types.md

 No more goals.
 ```

-Now that we're proved all of our goals, we get to do the best thing about formal verification.
+Now that we've proved all of our goals, we get to do the best thing about formal verification.
 The sweet three-letter acronym. **QED**.

 ```coq
 Theorem impl_trait_transform: forall (Trait: Type -> Prop) (Result: Prop),